 Certifying organisations and expert knowledge on the field of sustainability both have a relatively large impact on the behaviour and beliefs of brewers.
 Figure 4 thus shows that the instruments used by brewers play a large role in determining (directly and indirectly) both their beliefs and behaviours.

+Differences and similarities between brewers and consumers

 An important conclusion that can be drawn from the results, is that how brewers and consumers process the information that is provided to them, depends on (internal) expertise or knowledge.
 Backgrounds and prior knowledge of brewers concerning food and health may contribute to the belief that organic is either healthier, unhealthier or indifferent from regular beer.
 More knowledge on the field of chemical residues in beer could potentially influence their beliefs and perception on environmental sustainability and health.
 Whether the consumer thinks organic beer is healthier than regular beer or not, may additionally depend on their prior knowledge.
 Participating consumers who first assumed that the difference between regular and organic beer purely originates from the production process, sometimes started to doubt this belief due to lack of knowledge concerning the actual production process.
 As mentioned before, the information that consumers are confronted with and trust, shapes how they frame the concept of sustainability in the beer industry.
 However, it should be noted that brewers have, through the information processing effect, a larger influence on their frames than consumers.
 Whereas consumers depend highly on the information that is provided to them by others (such as brewers, health organisations or certifying companies), brewers are often more active in acquiring the required information (for example by performing internal research or hiring experts).

-Following from the above mentioned use of expertise and knowledge, it can be concluded thatacquire this knowledge and to form their beliefs.certifying organisations serve as instruments which
+Following from the above mentioned use of expertise and knowledge, it can be concluded that the beliefs of brewers and consumers can highly depend on the instruments they use to acquire this knowledge and to form their beliefs.
+For brewers this refers to the use of certifying standards.
+What brewers accept as ‘sustainable’ or ‘organic’ depends on the standards they use to determine these aspects.
+The differences in internal research and cooperating external firms or certifying organisations, determine largely how brewers frame health in the context of organic beer.
+It is thus crucial that these instruments are chosen based on thorough investigation and knowledge.
+For consumers, the instruments refer to the methods they use to inform themselves.
+For example through websites, quality marks or front labels.
+Consumers often depend on the communication and transparency of the brewers.

+The discovery that certifying organisations and the process of communication can both serve as instruments which strongly influence the perception of brewers and consumers, emphasizes the importance of discussing potential problems and conflicts within these elements of perception.
+The sections 5.1.2 and 5.1.3 below will describe two relevant topics related to the connections between the elements of perception.
+It should be noted however, that although the figures above present the elements of perception of brewers isolated from the perception of consumers, in practice the two figures are intertwined.
+This interaction between the elements of perception of the brewers and consumers takes place within the elements of beliefs, behaviours and instruments.
+An example of this interaction is provided in section 5.1.3, which dives deeper into the communication between brewers and consumers.

 5. Conclusion